-NOTE: The Tbred font is not supported on Windows Vista, Windows Server 2008, and Windows 7.
+NOTE: The Tbred font is not supported on Windows Vista, Windows Server 2008, Windows 7, Windows 8 or Windows Server 2012.

 Why does VIP occasionally crash when displaying on line help?

 Help generated and cached on the client using VIP 4.031 or earlier is not compatible with VIP 4.10.
 To correct this problem, clear the contents of the TSI\ObjectCache\Help folder.
 In release VIP 4.10 the communication of help was modified in order to correct several problems making it incompatible with cached help definitions created by prior releases.